atuinsh/atuin/docs/docs/setup/setup.md

 ## Community

-Atuin has a community Discord, available [here](https://discord.gg/Fq8bJSKPHh)
+Atuin has a community Discord, available [here](https://discord.gg/Fq8bJSKPHh)!
+Please do come and say hi 😊

 # Quickstart

-## With the default sync server

 This will sign you up for the default sync server, hosted by me.
 Everything is end-to-end encrypted, so your secrets are safe!